Table of Contents

 References.
 Children’s Internet Protection Act, 47 U.S.C. §254(h).
 Iowa Code § 279.8(1995).
 Board Policy 605.06 Internet: Appropriate Use (Revised 5/28/02; Board Policies 101.01 Board-Community Relations; 101.02 Information Dissemination; 103.02 Use of District Communications Systems; 504.6 Parent and Student Rights and Responsibilities; 501.13 Attendance Records; 604.11 Professional and Curriculum Library; 605.13 Technology and Instructional Materials.

 Plagiarism is the theft and “use of the ideas or writing of another as one’s own,” or the appropriation of “passages from another and use of them as one’s own” (American Heritage Dictionary 2001).
 Plagiarism also applies to students who allow others to copy their work.

 Students are assigned writing assignments as a learning experience or as a method for them to demonstrate their understanding of their learning.
 Student written work is to be original.
 Plagiarism is not acceptable, and all participants are subject to consequences.

 Careful documentation is required on all ideas or writing that students glean from their research.
 This involves the use of all printed text, including the Internet.

 Consequences of Intentional Plagiarism and/or Cheating:

 - This zero will affect your quarter/term/semester grade.
-For example, if the paper is worth 100 points, you will not receive 100 points.

 - You will be given the option to write a different paper; you must provide proof of your own work at every stage of the writing process.